6 lessons I learned working at an art gallery

 I think of it as two vector fields:

 The first vector field is our artistic impulses, and ethics, and curiosity, and so on—all the things that we want to express in our lives (or in our institutions).
 The other vector field is the market.
-If you put these vector fields on top of each other and add the vectors together, you find that in most places, the vectors point in different directions which makes them pull each other off course.
+If you put these vector fields on top of each other and add the vectors together, you find that in most places, the vectors point in different directions, which makes them pull each other off course.
 Ie. it is harder to make money if you also want to honor your curiosity; and, inversely, it is easy to lose contact with your values if you are also trying to earn money.

 But if you are patient enough, and open-minded enough, and willing to work hard, you can iterate your way to parts where the vectors align.
 And when that happens, the market forces actually boost the artistic process, as when two waves collide forming a double wave.